Geosynchronous orbit: Space debris

-Space debris in geosynchronous orbits typically has a lower collision speed than at LEO since most GSO satellites orbit in the same plane, altitude and speed; however, the presence of satellites in eccentric orbits allows for collisions at up to 4 km/s.
+Space debris in geosynchronous orbits typically has a lower collision speed than at LEO (Low Earth Orbit) since most GSO satellites orbit in the same plane, altitude and speed; however, the presence of satellites in eccentric orbits allows for collisions at up to 4 km/s.
 Although a collision is comparatively unlikely, GSO satellites have a limited ability to avoid any debris.

-Debris less than 10 cm in diameter cannot be seen from the Earth, making it difficult to assess their prevalence.
+Debris less than 10 cm in diameter are very challenging to detect from the ground and are not regularly tracked, making it difficult to assess their prevalence.

 Despite efforts to reduce risk, spacecraft collisions have occurred.
 The European Space Agency telecom satellite Olympus-1 was struck by a meteoroid on August 11, 1993, and eventually moved to a graveyard orbit, and in 2006 the Russian Express-AM11 communications satellite was struck by an unknown object and rendered inoperable, although its engineers had enough contact time with the satellite to send it into a graveyard orbit.
 In 2017 both AMC-9 and Telkom-1 broke apart from an unknown cause.